 Identifying the symptoms and learning how to overcome them without damaging your health in the long run

-Lots of people enjoy vaping, some were smokers before they started the habit but others may not have been.
-Either way there is a learning curve associated with the pastime and it pays to learn how it can affect the body.
+From our experience, there is a learning curve associated with the pastime and it pays to learn how it can affect the body.
 New vapers may find their enjoyment hampered by symptoms associated with allergies to e liquid or intolerance to smoke after usage.
 This sensitivity may not have been caught before they started vaping as it can be caused by an allergy to propylene glycol (PG) or vegetable glycerin (VG).
 These reactions are fortunately relatively uncommon but they can be debilitating if not identified and resolved.

 Is vaping really the cause?Before you decide to give up something you enjoy it’s worth doing some research or seeking medical advice.
 It’s important to point out that some of the symptoms associated with VG or PG allergy are the same as the symptoms associated with nicotine dependency, or more specifically the symptoms that set in when someone is giving up smoking.
 For example phlegm, headaches or the general feeling of nausea.
 Not all vapes contain tobacco or nicotine and some smokers wean themselves off cigarettes by using vaping as a replacement.
 Here they are at risk of withdrawal and the above symptoms could be exactly that.